TheFilip/TheDragonclawPits/README.md

 Players are able to purchase Health, Attack, Speed, and potions to heal up!

 Each stat affects combat in different ways.

 Goal: Reach The Top Floor!

+extra goals:
+-Achieve highest floor
-extra goals: Achieve highest floor, reach top floor with least amount of vists
+-reach top floor with least amount of vists